p-null/openai-gpt-pytorch/README.md

 # PyTorch implementation of OpenAI's Finetuned Transformer Language Model

-THIS REPO IS THE SAME AS THE [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm) Only add the data directory so you can diectly run it by `python train.py` to get
+This repo is basically the SAME as the [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm)
+Only add the data directory so you can diectly run it by `python train.py` to get